-Oily skin of the face is allergic than to relieve inflammation.
-Causes of allergic skin lesions.
+Oily facial skin allergy than relieve inflammation.
+Causes of allergic lesions of the skin of the face.
 General rules and methods of treatment

-Not every person knows for what reason an allergy develops on the face and how it is dangerous.
-This is a manifestation of the body's increased sensitivity to foreign substances.
+Not every person knows why an allergy develops on the face and why it is dangerous.
+This is a manifestation of the increased sensitivity of the body to foreign substances.
 Both adults and young children face a similar problem.
-Some allergic reactions require emergency care and pose a threat to human life.
+Some allergic reactions require treatment emergency care and pose a threat to human life.

 Allergy is a disease based on hypersensitivity.
-Most often, the skin is involved.
-Less commonly, the mucous membrane of the eyes is affected.
-Allergy is general concept, which includes diseases of various etiology.
+Most often, the skin is involved in the process.
+The mucous membrane of the eyes is less commonly affected.
+Allergy is general concept, which includes diseases of various etiologies.
 This is the reaction of the immune system to simple substances that come into contact with the body.
 The following allergens are known:

 • dust;